dimachine/Shap4JSM/README.md

 * [Dmitry I. Ignatov, Léonard Kwuida: Shapley and Banzhaf Vectors of a Formal Concept.
 CLA 2020: 259-271](http://ceur-ws.org/Vol-2668/paper20.pdf).

+The associated repository also contains a demo code and data: https://github.com/dimachine/ShapStab/.

 To acknowledge use of the code and data in publications, please cite the following papers and mention this repository.